Progress report for LNE19-386R

 - Refine the draft 4 illustrated business models to incorporate needs, preferences, and opinions expressed in focus groups, one-on-one interviews, advisory committee and survey feedback.
 Prepare a report outlining where proposed business models have been adapted to capture community feedback and where challenges (legal and financial) exist to accommodating the needs of the community.
 Prepare a 4-page summary of initial solutions, charting opportunities, challenges, and feasibility.
 (Year 2-2020)

 - Convene second focus group sessions.
 Present focus groups with 4-page summary of initial solutions and facilitate discussion questions to field test results: Would the emerging solutions be acceptable frameworks for a farm labor sharing model?
-(Year 3-2021)
+(Year 3-2021) (Note: this transitioned into a "values alignment" interactive survey question about elements of a model to further refine potential model design).

 - Adapt 4 innovative business models a second time to best match farmer and farmworker needs and desires.
 (Year 3 - 2021)

 - Develop accessory documents such as model bylaws, budget, organizational charts to accompany the 4 drafted business models, sufficient to enable a group of farmers or farmworkers to move forward in implementing the model.
-(Year 3 - 2021)
+(Year 3 - 2021) (Note: it was determined there was still sufficient misunderstandings and lack of knowledge by employers about employment law and obligations for compliance that a series of educational labor law handbooks will be developed as an outcome of this project)

 - Combine business model drafts and accessory documents into single comprehensive guide that outlines feasibility and implementation of the 4 business models, their strengths, weaknesses, legal dynamics and potential alongside the paperwork necessary to proceed with their creation.
-(Year 3 - 2021)
+(Year 3 - 2021) (Note: due to perceived lack feasibility by farmers of the models, focus turned to produce farm labor law education materials for each of the five states).

 - Distribute final, comprehensive business feasibility guide to participants and broader agricultural service community through outreach plan designed with input of advisory committee.
 (Year 3 - 2021)